pattonsgirl/CEG2410/Projects/Project1/README.md

         - [Resource hint 1](https://linuxize.com/post/understanding-linux-file-permissions/)
         - [Resource hint 2](https://linuxize.com/post/how-to-add-user-to-group-in-linux/)

+**NOTE: IF YOU DO NOT COMPLETE ENABLING HTTPS, INCLUDE SCREENSHOT OF SITE RUNNING WITH HTTP**

 ## Part 2 - Enable HTTPS

 1. Create a self-signed TLS certificate for your server